hoodanav/Holocaust-Analysis/Holocaust-Analysis/README.md

-# Holocaust Analysis
+# Starter folder

 ## Overview

-This repo is made for analyzing data on the ethnic origins and number of Holocaust victims killed at Auschwitz concentration camp.
+This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
+You do not need every aspect for every paper and you should delete aspects that you do not need.

 To use this folder, click the green "Code" button", then "Download ZIP".
 Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.